maven-flow/prevent-artifact-overwrites/README.md

 # Prevent Overwriting Maven Artifact Versions From Feature Branches

-Since Apache Maven does not have native support for building SNAPSHOT artifact versions from different branches, you can run into anoying problems when developing projects with Git Flow.
+Since Apache Maven does not have native support for building SNAPSHOT artifact versions from different branches, you can run into annoying problems when developing projects with Git Flow.

 ### Example Problem